ppy/osu-wiki/news/2025/2025-08-16-project-loved-august-2025.md

 [![](/wiki/shared/news/2025-08-16-project-loved-august-2025/1471155.jpg)](https://osu.ppy.sh/community/forums/topics/2118248)

-[Marmalade butcher - Floccinaucinihilipilification](https://osu.ppy.sh/beatmapsets/1471155#osu) by ::DeviousPanda::{ user=4966334 }, [LeCandy](https://osu.ppy.sh/users/6626249), and ::Nozuchi::{ user=5858447 }\
+[Marmalade butcher - Floccinaucinihilipilification](https://osu.ppy.sh/beatmapsets/1471155#osu) by ::DeviousPanda::{ user=4966334 }, ::LeCandy::{ user=6626249 }, and ::Nozuchi::{ user=5858447 }\
 200 BPM, 3:35 | 4.96★, 6.44★, 7.05★, 7.58★\
 *description written by ::Lilian::{ user=8589120 }*

 This month's *Ranked Rejects* nomination is [Marmalade butcher - Floccinaucinihilipilification](https://osu.ppy.sh/beatmapsets/1471155#osu/3020256).
 Try saying that five times fast.

 This song has Featured Artist [Marmalade butcher](https://osu.ppy.sh/beatmaps/artists/220) doing what they do best, having made a name for themselves with intricate and intense math rock bangers.
 Although it's not quite as hellish as the [previously Loved mapset by melloe](https://osu.ppy.sh/beatmapsets/1331748#osu/2759110), given the top difficulty was created as a Grand Finals pick for The Perennial 2021, it is certainly no cakewalk.
-Thankfully, mappers ::LeCandy::{ user=6626249 } and [Nozuchi](https://osu.ppy.sh/users/5858447) have created an Insane and Extra difficulty respectively, and the way I see it, the more people that can experience this song, the better.
+Thankfully, mappers ::LeCandy::{ user=6626249 } and ::Nozuchi::{ user=5858447 } have created an Insane and Extra difficulty respectively, and the way I see it, the more people that can experience this song, the better.

 As always, make sure to cast your vote if you want to see this map in Loved this month!!
 But it seems I still have a few characters remaining...
 FloccinaucinihilipilificationFloccinaucinihilipilificationFloccinaucinihilipilificationFloccinaucinihilipilificationFloccinau-